 The team says they would do this by using avocado meal, which is the ground, dried, and defatted pulp, seed, and skin left over after avocado oil processing — creating a fiber for dry dog food.

-Why do people think avocados are toxic?
+Why people think avocados are bad for dogs

 A quick Google search will deliver plenty of sources explaining how avocados contain a substance called persin which is harmful to dogs.
 Even the ASPCA says persin from avocados can cause vomiting and diarrhea if dogs consume it.